 Such lofty goals can be met because of attitudes you'll find at this medical center.
 First, we view the Transitional Year Residency as a critical component because it offers many of our doctors the opportunity to teach, an experience we know leads to better patient care.
 Second, because residents do not "compete" with fellows or other residents on their rotations, there is more hands-on learning from day one.
 Third, we are willing to tailor experiences to the career goals of our residents.
 Fourth, we listen to residents' suggestions about improving this program.
 Finally, we are invested in our residents' success and treat them with the same respect as if they were here for a three or five-year residency.

 While all Transitional Year residency programs have required rotations and electives, each rotation here offers opportunities to direct experiences towards residents' interests.
-A resident intending to go into anesthesia can learn intubation techniques in the operating room and/or the intensive care unit.
-A resident going into dermatology may find it more beneficial during a rotation in otolaryngology to spend time in plastic surgery, removing skin cancers from the face, rather than examining ears.
+A resident intending to go into ophthalmology can learn how to do retrobulbar blocks while on their anesthesia elective.
+A resident going into dermatology may find it more beneficial during their pathology elective to spend time with our pathologist that specializes in dermatopathology.

 Residents report to one staff doctor in charge of each teaching service, not to each patient's physician.
 This creates a nurturing rather than adversarial teaching atmosphere; a milieu we believe prepares better doctors and enhances patient care.